barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/feather-correct-img7075.jpg)

 Solder the pins to the Griduino board.
 You don't need to clip off the long ends; there is ample room inside the case.

+It's a good idea to test the Feather once again with the Blinky program.

 <h3>Step 9: U5 Ultimate GPS</h3>